cloud-design-dev/ibmcloud-mzr-vpc-template/README.md

 - Update/upgrade your baseline to be compatible with the latest version,
 - Add any new secrets it finds to your baseline, and remove any secrets no longer in your codebase
 - Preserve any labelled secrets you have.

+## Usage

+To use this template, do the following:

+1. Create a new repository using this template
+2. Clone the new repository
+3. Copy `tfvars-example` to `terraform.tfvars` and update the values as needed.
+This file is ignored by git so you won't accidentally commit it.
+4. Run `terraform init` to initialize the project
+5. Run `terraform plan` to see what changes will be made
+6. Run `terraform apply` to apply the changes